 High-Performance Computing & Cyberinfrastructure

 The ITS Cyberinfrastructure team supports data-intensive research and scholarship at UH with state-of-the-art resources, services and expertise.
-The high performance computing (HPC) cluster is FREE to use for all UH faculty and researchers and for students with the approval of their supervisors.
+Mana, the high performance computing (HPC) cluster, is FREE to use for all UH faculty and researchers and for students with the approval of their supervisors.
 Users may also purchase nodes, storage or compute time.
-Training workshops in programming, workflows and data analysis are offered several times a year.
+In collaboration with the Hawaii Data Science Institute (HI DSI), training workshops in programming, workflows and data analysis are offered several times a year.

 Servers, Data Center & Storage Services